 The ACT For-Hire Trucking Index is a monthly survey of for-hire trucking service providers.
 ACT Research converts responses into diffusion indexes, where the neutral or flat activity level is 50.

-Fleet purchase intentions remain depressed, with only 40% of respondents saying they plan on buying new equipment in the next three months.
-For-hire fleet budgets are historically tight as orderboards open for 2025, with open order slots still remaining for 2024.
-Q2’24 marked the seventh consecutive quarter of y/y margin declines among publicly traded TL carriers, and with rates relatively unchanged as we near the end of Q3, for-hire conditions remain challenging.
-With profitability low, interest rates starting to come down but still high, and election uncertainty elevated, equipment purchasing will continue to be delayed.
+Fleet purchase intentions rose m/m, with 46% of respondents planning on buying new equipment in the next three months.
+Despite September marking the beginning of orders for 2025, fleet purchase intentions remain muted as for-hire fleet budgets are historically tight.
+Q3’24 is shaping up as the eighth consecutive quarter of y/y margin declines among publicly traded TL carriers, and for-hire conditions remain challenging.
+With profitability low, interest rates still not far from recent highs, and election uncertainty elevated, purchasing intentions will likely remain soft, though they closely follow spot.

-The Supply-Demand Balance increased in August to 56.9 (SA), from 51.1 in July, as freight volumes increased, and fleet capacity decreased.
+The Supply-Demand Balance decreased in September to 48.8 (SA), from 56.9 in August, as freight volumes decreased and fleet capacity increased.
 Private fleet expansion, which is not captured in this indicator, is resulting in a longer period with the market close to balance than in past cycles.
-Despite ongoing private fleet capacity additions in Q3, slowing US Class 8 tractor sales from here will help to further rebalance and move the cycle forward, albeit slowly.
-Continued strong US economic growth is leading to improved goods demand and seems to be starting to make its way to the for-hire market as private fleet growth moderates.
+Despite the past few months of elevated tractor sales due to mirror supply chain issues in April, slowing US Class 8 tractor sales from here will help to further rebalance and move the cycle forward, albeit slowly.
+Continued strong US economic growth is leading to improved goods demand and will make its way to the for-hire market as private fleet growth slows.

 Disinflation and lower interest rates support the consumer outlook, as rising goods demand and a turning inventory cycle have resulted in improved import volumes.
-Private fleets are handling an increased share of volumes, which has been the sand in the gears keeping the for-hire market from turning, but recent data suggest we may be on the cusp of change.
+Private fleets are handling an increased share of volumes, which has been the sticking point keeping the for-hire market from turning, but a slowdown in their growth may support an improving for-hire market balance.

 (miles/tractor)

-Fleet productivity ticked down 0.7 points m/m to 49.4 (SA) in August.
-Productivity has been challenged by private fleet pressure in the for-hire market but should improve with volume increases and continued capacity decreases.
+Fleet productivity fell 2.2 points m/m to 47.2 (SA) in September on lower volumes and an increase in capacity.
+In general, productivity has been challenged by private fleet pressure in the for-hire market but should improve with volume increases and capacity decreases.

 Check out our Freight Forecast!